cncf/devstats.archive/CONTINUOUS_DEPLOYMENT.md

 # Continuous deployment (CD) using Travis

 - Every commit triggers Travis CI tests.
-- Once travis finishes tests, it fires webhook as defined in [.travis.yml](https://github.com/cncf/devstats/blob/master/.travis.yml).
+- Once Travis finishes tests, it fires webhook as defined in [.travis.yml](https://github.com/cncf/devstats/blob/master/.travis.yml).
 - By default it makes HTTP POST to the following addresses: https://cncftest.io:2982/hook and https://devstats.cncf.io:2982/hook
 - There is a tool `cmd/webhook/webhook` that listens to those webhook events.
 - By default we use https protocol.
 To do so we need Apache server to proxy https requests on 2982 port, into http requests to localhost:1982 (webhook tool only understands http).